It’s free with no obligation to hire

 Kevyn is wonderful.
 Not only is her work beautiful, she is very prompt with returning phone calls and comes on time and gets the work done in the time she estimates.
 She is very personable and friendly, feels like I've known her forever.
 She faux finished my dining room, updated my mantle and mud room, and painted an armoire.
 Everything looks fantastic.
 She is very talented.Dec 7, 2016Verified

 - What should the customer know about your pricing (e.g., discounts, fees)?It is really hard to have a standard pricing system for all the different services I offer.
-It all depends on the look that the client has in mind, and the condition of the existing piece, or space.
+It all depends on the look that the client has in mind, and the condition of the existing piece, or space, etc,.
 Each project requires a different amount of time and all different kinds of materials, so that is why I often have to reply to thumbtack requests with "need more info" and ask for pictures at least before I can even consider pricing.
 Thumbtack just doesn't offer enough blanks on the request form for me to possibly be able to get all the information I need with initial contact.

-- What is your typical process for working with a new customer?I love to meet with a new client in their home to get a feel for their taste, style, and colors that excite them.
+- What is your typical process for working with a new customer?Often I first tell clients to email or text me photos of something they have in mind, and with a little info I can usually give them a rough estimate of how much certain projects will cost before even seeing them in person.
+I like to be direct as to not waste the client’s time because most people don’t have a clue how much these services cost, so they can immediately decided if they would like to move forward.
+I love to meet with a new client in their home to get a feel for their taste, style, and colors that excite them.
 Often new clients have a picture of something from a magazine or Pinterest and they want me to recreate something specific, or often times they are open to ideas.
 It is fun to be able to put our heads together and figure out what is perfect for the space.
 If the client doesn't have a picture to show me, I can often show them pictures that aren't necessarily on my website just because putting I often get too busy to stay on top of that!
 I usually end up texting with some clients late into the evening just sending ideas back and forth because the process can get very involved- and exciting!